by Linda Barth

 Love.
 How I’d longed to hear that word from him in such a different way.
 But I smother that thought again, knowing how glad and grateful I am to be part of a real family that truly loves me.
 I will never think of it as anything less than a miracle.
 And I will never again let myself think of him as anything other than a friend.

-Suddenly I realize they think I mostly wanted to apologize for the worry I caused when I ran away and left my baby for them to raise.
+But it seems like they think I mostly wanted to apologize for the worry I caused when I ran away and left my baby for them to raise.
 I have to tell them the rest now before I lose my courage.

 “There’s something else I need to say I’m sorry for.”
 I see that knowing look on Catherine’s face again.
 This time she’s right, and I start talking fast before she can try to stop me.